bloomberg/p1160/README.md

 # Versions of this Repository

-Please use the `main` branch of this repository *unless* you are following a presentation from a conference, or for a specific paper revision, in which case I suggest checking out the corresponding tag.
+Please use the `master` branch of this repository *unless* you are following a presentation from a conference, or for a specific paper revision, in which case I suggest checking out the corresponding tag.

 # Versioning